Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 * 009 - Collaborator - UC 6 - Overview and Statistics (geoLocation already accepted)
 * 012 - Employer - UC 9 - Overview and Statistics (geoLocation already accepted)

-What? - Provides a real-time dynamic D3 Graph (D3 API) of population data from a Firestore noSQL database, as well as statistics from the REST Countries API.
+What? - Provides a real-time dynamic D3 Graph (D3 API) of population data from a Cloud Firestore noSQL database, as well as statistics from the REST Countries API.

-How? - The data is created in real-time from data fetched from the Firestore noSQL database via the D3 API, a graph is created by D3, and the REST Countries API.
+How? - The data is created in real-time from data fetched from the Cloud Firestore noSQL database via the D3 API, a graph is created by D3, and the REST Countries API.

 [</> - Production Code: index.html](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/index.html)